2023 Nominations Open

 Recognizing an early career investigator, typically within the first seven years of their faculty appointment, for innovation and creativity that has impacted cardiovascular research and/or advancements in clinical care.

-The award recipient will present their body of work at the Annual Gill Heart and Vascular Institute Cardiovascular Research Day on Oct.
-20, 2023.
-They will also receive a plaque and a cash prize of $10,000.
+The award recipient will present their body of work at the Annual Gill Heart and Vascular Institute Cardiovascular Research Day on September 20, 2024.

 The Gill Heart and Vascular Institute Award for Outstanding Contributions to Cardiovascular Research